Public Meetings & Hearings

 Commissions & Committee of the Whole

-Following the conclusion of the Regular Council meeting, the Council meets as the Committee of the Whole to discuss introductory legislation and make recommendations for formal action to be taken at the next regular Council meeting.
+Following the conclusion of the Regular Council meeting, the Council meets as the Committee of the Whole to discuss introductory legislation and make recommendations for formal action to be taken at a future regular Council meeting.

 The Council also receives recommendations from the following independent commissions and boards: